 Except for the financing transactions listed above and sales transactions, the majority of the transactions with group companies run through Aegon Nederland and are settled through the current account with Aegon Nederland.
 Aegon Hypotheken has an uncollateralized current account relationship with Aegon Nederland.
 This current account position is subject to internally set limits which are monitored; regular realignments occur even if no limit is exceeded.
-At the end of the year, Aegon Hypotheken had a current account receivable of EUR 166 million with Aegon Nederland (2019: current account payable of EUR 232 million).
+At the end of the year, Aegon Hypotheken had a current account receivable of EUR 131 million with Aegon Nederland (2020: current account receivable of EUR 166 million).

-Aegon Hypotheken paid EUR 46.5 million dividend to Aegon Nederland in 2020 (2019: EUR 3.5 million).
+Aegon Hypotheken paid EUR 34 million dividend to Aegon Nederland in 2021 (2020: EUR 46.5 million).

 The mortgages held by the Aegon Nederland group are managed and administered by Aegon Hypotheken.
-The recharge for these services was EUR 42.7 million (2019: EUR 41.4 million).
-The mortgages amounted to EUR 30.6 billion (book value) (2019: EUR 29.6 billion).
+The recharge for these services was EUR 47.7 million (2020: EUR 42.7 million).
+The mortgages amounted to EUR 30.3 billion (book value) (2020: EUR 29.3 billion).

-During 2020, Aegon Hypotheken has originated mortgages for Aegon Bank for a total amount of EUR 2.001 million (2019: EUR 943 million).
+During 2021, Aegon Hypotheken has originated mortgages for Aegon Bank for a total amount of EUR 1,646 million (2020: EUR 2,001 million).
 In 2020 Aegon Hypotheken sold a mortgage portfolio to Aegon Bank of EUR 335 million (book value).
 The fair value was EUR 390 million.

 Aegon Hypotheken has a current account relationship with Aegon Bank to facilitate the payment for the deliverance of mortgages by Aegon Hypotheken.
 These mortgage transactions are settled within several days.
-At the end of the year, Aegon Bank had a current account liability to Aegon Hypotheken of EUR 222.7 million (2019: liability EUR 77.3 million).
+At the end of the year, Aegon Bank had a current account liability to Aegon Hypotheken of EUR 113.7 million (2020: liability EUR 222.7 million).
 No interest is charged regarding this account liability.

 Aegon Bank offers a 'Banksparen' mortgage product in cooperation with Aegon Hypotheken.
-Aegon Hypotheken paid Aegon Bank EUR 5.7 million for this in 2020 (2019: EUR 5.1 million).
+Aegon Hypotheken paid Aegon Bank EUR 6.2 million for this in 2021 (2020: EUR 5.7 million).
 The recharges are on normal commercial terms.

-During 2020, Aegon Hypotheken originated mortgage loans for account of the Dutch Mortgage Fund/Dutch Mortgage Fund 2 and other funds, managed by Aegon Investment Management B.V., for in total EUR 7.2 billion (2019: EUR 4.3 billion).
+During 2021, Aegon Hypotheken originated mortgage loans for account of the Dutch Mortgage Fund/Dutch Mortgage Fund 2 and other funds, managed by Aegon Investment Management B.V., for in total EUR 6.9 billion (2020: EUR 7.2 billion).

-During 2020, Aegon Hypotheken originated mortgage loans for account of Aegon Levensverzekering for an amount of EUR 1,571 million (2019: EUR 1,095 million).
+During 2021, Aegon Hypotheken originated mortgage loans for account of Aegon Levensverzekering for an amount of EUR 1,853 million (2020: EUR 1,571 million).
 In 2020 Aegon Hypotheken sold a mortgage portfolio to Aegon Levensverzekering of EUR 216 million (book value).
 The fair value was EUR 253 million.

-The sale of the mortgage portfolio to Aegon Levensverzekering and Aegon Bank of in total EUR 551 million (book value) generated a profit of EUR 28 million.
+The sale of the mortgage portfolio to Aegon Levensverzekering and Aegon Bank in 2020 of in total EUR 551 million (book value) generated a profit of EUR 28 million.
 This amount is made up of the book gain of EUR 92 million on the mortgages, adjusted for the amortization of the fair value hedges of EUR 54 million and the amortization of EUR 10 million.
+In 2021 no sale of a mortgage portfolio occurred.

 Aegon Hypotheken has a current account relationship with Aegon Levensverzekering to facilitate the payment for the deliverance of mortgages by Aegon Hypotheken.
 These mortgage transactions are settled within several days.
-At the end of the year Aegon Levensverzekering had a current account payable to Aegon Hypotheken of EUR 21 million (2019: EUR 105 million).
+At the end of the year Aegon Levensverzekering had a current account payable to Aegon Hypotheken of EUR 38 million (2020: EUR 21 million).